robots-guy/FlexiVertebra/src/README.md

-This folder contains the OPENSCAD source code of flexivertebra
+The OpenSCAD source code is provided for transparency and reproducibility of the parametric design workflow.

-The parametric design interface is available on MakerWorld:
+The interactive version of the tool is deployed on MakerWorld for easy use (Click the link below):
 https://makerworld.com/en/models/2387411-flexivertebra-parametric-lizard-builder